digitaldias/techcasestudies/_posts/2016-07-01-LeadingPSP.md

 Although all of these environments were automatically deployed through a comprehensive scripting system, all deployments were executed manually with no central way of knowing what changes were deployed to which environment.

 ## Solutions, steps, and delivery ##

 The team split into two tracks, with one focusing on automated testing and the other on release management.

 ### Automated testing ###

-Automated testing was a central improvement point discovered during the Value Stream Mapping exercise.
+Automated testing was a central improvement point discovered during the value stream mapping exercise.
 The team outlined the basics of automated software and agreed on a strategy for implementing automated testing as part of software delivery.

 Testing strategy: